-Processing time is the time taken from the minute one starts making the mixture to pour the adhesive onto the surface.
-Remember that there is extra care that must be taken while mixing to avoid bubbles from popping out.
-The measures used, the tools used must be prepared in advance.
-When it comes to the casting resins, they take longer to cure, and as such, their processing time is longer compared to epoxy casting, which take as little as 5 minutes, and the work is complete.
+Processing time is the time taken from the minute one starts making the mixture to pouring the adhesive onto the surface.
+Remember that there is extra care must be taken while mixing to avoid bubbles from popping out.
+The measures used, and the tools used must be prepared in advance.
+When it comes to casting resins, they take longer to cure, and as such, their processing time is longer compared to epoxy casting, which takes as little as 5 minutes, and the work is complete.

 To quicken the processing time for the casting resins, exposing them to higher temperatures would be helpful.